 The Board has established various standing Committees to assist with the performance of its responsibilities.
 These Committees and their current members are listed below.
-The Board designates the members of these
+The Board designates the members of these Committees and the Committee Chairs at its organizational meeting following the Annual Meeting of Shareholders, based on the recommendations of the Nominating and Corporate

-Committees and the Committee Chairs at its organizational meeting following the Annual Meeting of Shareholders, based on the recommendations of the Nominating and Corporate Governance Committee.
-The Board has adopted written charters for each of these Committees and these charters are available on the Company's website at www.pmi.com/governance.
+Governance Committee.
+The Board has adopted written charters for each of these Committees and these charters are available on the Company's website at www.pmi.com/our-business/about-us.
 The Chair of each Committee develops the agenda for that Committee and determines the frequency and length of Committee meetings.
 Each Committee meets as often as it deems appropriate and each has sole authority to retain its own legal counsel, experts and consultants.

-The Audit Committee, the Compensation and Leadership Development Committee, and the Nominating and Corporate Governance Committee each consists entirely of non-management directors, all of whom the Board has determined are independent within the meaning of the Exchange Act.
+The Audit Committee, the Compensation and Leadership Development Committee, and the Nominating and Corporate Governance Committee each consists entirely of non-management directors, all of whom the Board has determined are independent within the meaning of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Board has determined that all members of the Audit Committee are financially literate and that Lucio A. Noto is an "audit committee financial expert" within the meaning set forth in the regulations of the Securities and Exchange Commission.
-No member of the Audit Committee, the Compensation and Leadership Development Committee or the Nominating and Corporate Governance Committee received any payments in 2017 from Philip Morris International Inc. or its subsidiaries, other than compensation received as a director.
+No member of the Audit Committee, the Compensation and Leadership Development Committee or the Nominating and Corporate Governance Committee received any payments in 2018 from Philip Morris International Inc. or its subsidiaries. other than compensation received as a director.